Entanglement across scales: Quantics tensor trains as a natural framework for renormalization: Numerical analysis

 We now turn to the interacting case.
 Fig.~\ref{fig:green_entang} shows the real part of $G(\mathbf {k}, \omega_n = \frac{\pi}{\beta})$ in two dimensions for two different fillings and two different temperatures.
 It demonstrates that at high temperatures the Green's function hardly differs for different chemical potentials, whereas when the inverse temperature ($\beta=10^3$) is increased, sharp structures appear away from half-filling.

 Analogously to the non-interacting case, we plot in Fig.~\ref{fig:Dmax_tol1e-5_interdim} \Dmax{} as a function of temperature for the same parameters as in Fig.~\ref{fig:Dmax_tol1e-5_interdim_non_interacting} but for $U=4.0$.
 At high temperatures ($\beta=[0.001,1]$) $D_{\max}$ is similar for all fillings.
-However, when lowering the temperature ($\beta=[10,10^4]$) $D_{\max}$ saturates for different fillings at different values.
+However, when lowering the temperature ($\beta=[10,10^4]$) $D_{\max}$ saturates for different fillings at different values (except for $\mu=U/2+4$).
 This suggests that, starting from a certain threshold value \(\beta_a\), the complexity of the Green's function remains constant, and that the specific value of the saturated maximum bond dimension $D_{\max}^a$ depends on the system filling.
 The saturation is caused by the interaction leading to a broadening of the poles, where larger interaction values (not shown) lead to saturation at lower values of \Dmax{}.
+The case of $\mu=U/2+4$ requires more attention.
+When tuning the chemical potential, spectral weight in the analytically continued and $k$-integrated spectral function gets shifted to lower values of $\omega$.
+At $\mu=U/2+4$ spectral weight is shifted to $\omega=0$ resulting in a transition to a metal (see Fig.~\ref{fig:spectral-function} in App.~\ref{app:spectral-function}).
+This becomes visible in the different bond dimension behavior in this case, where \Dmax{} does not saturate for the analyzed temperatures.
 Since QTTs can be interpreted as a one-dimensional renormalization method, it might be an interesting research question for the future, whether QTT-based projected entangled-pair states (PEPS)~\cite{Verstraete2004} approaches can play a similar role in higher dimensional cases, resulting in an exact analytical QTT construction and, thus, saturating bond dimensions also in the non-interacting case.